KeyvanArj/cryptography-in-use/encoding/README.md

 Each represented byte in output is equal to the `Hello, World` correspondent character in ASCII Table. e.g. `H` is equal to `0x48` and so on.
 So every letter in the string is converted into a character of ASCII table.
 The `String` is a basic data type.
 The main question is what we should do if we'd like to represent complex data structures in an array of bytes and vice versa.
 It seems easy at first glance, it's not though.
-It's highly recommended to persuade the next sections.
+For that, it's highly recommended to persuade the next sections.

 - [Binary to Text Encoding](https://github.com/KeyvanArj/cryptography-in-use/tree/main/encoding/binary-to-text): This
   method will be used as the primitive tool in binary and text data manipulation.